Protohistory: Chronology

 As with prehistory, determining when a culture may be considered prehistoric or protohistoric is sometimes difficult for anthropologists.
-Data vary considerably from culture to culture, region to region, and even from one system of reckoning dates to another.
+Data varies considerably from culture to culture, region to region, and even from one system of reckoning dates to another.

 In its simplest form, protohistory follows the same chronology as prehistory and is based on the technological advancement of a particular people with regard to metallurgy: